-We have audited the accompanying financial statements of the Jefferson County, Florida; Tax Collector (the "Tax Collector"), as of and for the year ended September 30, 2012, and have issued our report thereon dated June 20, 2013.
+We have audited the accompanying financial statements of the Jefferson County, Florida, Tax Collector (the "Tax Collector"), as of and for the year ended September 30, 2013, and have issued our report thereon dated May 29, 2014.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards dated June 20, 2013.
+We have issued our Independent Auditors' Report on Internal Control Over Financial Reporting and Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards dated May 29, 2014.
 Disclosures in that report, if any, should be considered in conjunction with this management letter.